 In contrast, a single-zone wine fridge lets you set one temperature for all of its content, just like a regular fridge.
 Most small models with capacities of less than 20 bottles are single-zone fridges.

 If you have a strong preference for one wine type, for instance, bold red wine, a fridge with one single zone is right for you.
 But even if you enjoy different wines, a single-zone refrigerator is absolutely fine.
-Although you can’t set the perfect temperature for each wine type, the storing conditions it provides are much better than in your regular fridge.
+Although you cannot set the perfect temperature for each wine type, the storing conditions it provides are much better than in your regular fridge.

 Both single- and dual-zone fridges are available as freestanding and built-in models.